Abhiramvp/GFMdrp_Control/README.md

-# Control Design of VSC with LCL Filter (dq Frame)
+# Control Design of VSC with LCL Filter in dq Frame

+### Overview

+This repository presents the control design of a three-phase voltage source converter (VSC) connected to the grid through an LCL filter in the synchronous dq reference frame.
+It includes the system equations, current-loop and voltage-loop controller design, power relationships, and a numerical example for tuning PI gains.

+For users working with the Simulink model, the model parameters are defined in:

+#### Simulink Parameter Initialization

+The Simulink model parameters are initialized in Model Properties > Callbacks > InitFcn.

 ---

 ### System Description

-A three-phase voltage source converter (VSC) is connected to the grid through an LCL filter.
-The system parameters are:
+A three-phase VSC is connected to the grid through an LCL filter.
+The main parameters are:

 - $L_f, R_f$: inverter-side inductance and resistance
 - $C_f$: filter capacitance
 - $L_c, R_c$: grid-side inductance and resistance

-Control design focuses on:
+The control design here mainly uses:

-- $L_f, R_f$ for current loop
+- $L_f, R_f$ for current-loop design
-- $C_f$ for voltage loop
+- $C_f$ for voltage-loop design

 #### Assumptions

-1. Balanced three-phase system
+1. Balanced three-phase operation
-2. dq frame aligned with grid voltage
+2. dq reference frame aligned with the grid voltage
-3. Inner loop bandwidth ≫ outer loop
+3. Inner current loop is much faster than the outer voltage loop

+---

-#### dq Model of the System (Before Decoupling)
+### dq Model of the System

 #### Inverter-Side Inductor Dynamics

-In dq frame, the inductor dynamics include cross-coupling terms:
+In the dq frame, the inverter-side inductor dynamics are:

 $$
 L_f \frac{di_d}{dt} = v_{cd} - v_d - R_f i_d + \omega L_f i_q